 In complexes that have a condominium license, a foreigner can purchase apartments under full ownership as 49% of the total number of apartments have a foreign freehold quota.
 This means that by Thai law these can be sold to foreigners under a freehold ownership structure.
-This form of ownership allows the owner to dispose of the apartment at will: rent, sell or even upgrade, if the complex regulations allow it.
+This form of ownership allows the owner to dispose of the apartment at will; rent, sell or even upgrade if the complex regulations allow it.

-The second option through which property can be registered by a foreign citizen is via the registration of the land via a freehold Thai company.
+The second option through which property can be registered by a foreign citizen is the registration of the land via a freehold Thai company.
 The formation of a Thai company is quite simple, given the availability of a competent lawyer.
-The law allows a foreigner to own a 49% stake in the company allowing owners to manage a property without restrictions.
+The law allows a foreigner to own a 49% stake in the company, allowing owners to manage a property without restrictions.
 However, as a rule, 51% belongs to nominal persons of Thai nationality.
 The company’s charter prescribes that the director and sole disposer of the bank account is a foreign citizen.
 The director also receives the right to the sole disposal of the company’s real estate.
 At the same time, a house or a villa on a company-owned plot of land is registered separately under the foreigner’s full ownership.
-This scheme gives additional guarantees to a foreign citizen, since the land and the house located on it cannot be separated from each other.
-The creation and management of the company also carries some tax obligations and additional annual expenses.
+This scheme gives additional guarantees to a foreign citizen since the land and the house located on it cannot be separated from each other.
+The creation and management of the company also carry some tax obligations and additional annual expenses.

-There are also taxes and fees required, which have to be paid at the Land Department of Thailand for the transfer of ownership.
+There are also taxes and fees required, which have to be paid at the Land Department of Thailand, for the transfer of ownership.